php-resque/resque/README.md

 ## Getting Started

 The easiest way to work with php-resque is when it's installed as a Composer package inside your project.
-Composer isn't strictly required, but makes life a lot easier.

 If you're not familiar with Composer, please see <http://getcomposer.org/>.

-1. Add php-resque to your application's composer.json.
+Add php-resque to your application's composer.json.

 ```sh
 composer require zomble/php-resque:dev-master